Blast in Greek capital damages buildings, one injured | Science-Environment

 - Greece

-One person was injured and several buildings were damaged by an explosion in central Athens that led to a fire early on Wednesday, officials and witnesses said.
-One person has suffered burns and has been transferred to hospital, the head of workers at the National Center for Emergency Care, Giorgos Mathiopoulos, told Skai TV.
+One person was injured and several buildings were extensively damaged by an explosion in central Athens that led to a fire early on Wednesday, officials and witnesses said.

+One person who suffered burns was taken to hospital, Giorgos Mathiopoulos, the head of workers at the National Centre for Emergency Care, told Skai TV.
+The blast smashed windows and wrecked the facades of buildings along the major traffic artery of Syngrou Avenue, which links the city centre to the southern suburbs, while damaging buildings up to 200 metres (656 ft) away.

+Debris littered the street a day after a severe snowstorm swept the capital disrupting traffic and stranding thousands of people.
+At least 18 firefighters used seven engines to battle a blaze at one buildings and have nearly brought it under control, the fire brigade said.

-It was not immediately clear what triggered the blast or the fire, a fire brigade official said.
+It was not immediately clear what triggered the blast or the fire, officials said.
 "We have a fire, there was a blast before that," said a fire brigade commander at the scene.

-"We don't know what caused it yet, there is extended material damage, and a fire started," a fire brigade official told Skai TV.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)